Master of Arts in Education (MAE)

 Emphasis Block Transfer

-University of Massachusetts Global awards a block of 12 semester credits for successful completion of a CCTC Approved Preliminary Administrative Services Credential Program.
-If enrolled in a CTC approved Preliminary Administrative Services Credential Program concurrently with the MAE Educational Administration emphasis, the student must complete the CTC approved program prior to being awarded the MAE degree.
+University of Massachusetts Global awards a block of seven semester credits for successful completion of a CCTC Approved Preliminary Administrative Services Credential Program.
+A candidate must also successfully complete EDUU 599 for five credits for a total of 12 credits.
 Please see an academic advisor for more details.

 Master of Arts in Education – Educational Leadership